 Fat Quarter Sizes – The Ultimate Guide

 The term ‘fat quarter’ does seem a rather strange one, but once you read this article it will all make perfect sense.
+I’ll show you what is a fat quarter, how big is a fat quarter and give you a handy dimensions chart.
 A fat quarter refers cutting along the length of a piece of fabric that is 36 or 44 inches wide – so if it is on a roll it will be rolled out and ½ a yard (18 inches) will be cut from the roll.
 Often quilting fabric is not on a roll but folded in half along its width onto a flattish cardboard inner.
 Whichever way the fabric comes, folded or on a roll it will still be rolled out and ½ a yard will be cut.
 Then the ½ yard will be folded in half along the middle of the long piece, placing selvage to selvage, and cut to create two fat quarters which will each measure 18” x 18” (if cut from a 36-inch-wide fabric) or 18”x 22” (if cut from a fabric width of 44 inches).

 If the fabric if pre-folded then you simply cut along the line of the fold to create two fat quarters.
 The selvage will be at the bottom of the rectangle shown here

 How Does a Regular Quarter Yard of Fabric Compare to a Fat Quarter?

 A regular quarter and a fat quarter contain the same amount of fabric, providing the width of the material is the same – fabric can come in 36” and 44” inch widths, or even wider.
 It is just that the proportion is different.
 The fat quarter suits quilters better for cutting squares whereas the regular quarter is probably better if cutting long strips then stitching them along the length, and cutting them afterwards to create patchwork pieces.